bormaxi8080/starred/README.md

 ## JavaScript

+- [gologinapp/gologin](https://github.com/gologinapp/gologin) - REST API provides programmatic access to GoLogin App.
+Create a new browser profile, get a list of all browser profiles, add a browser profile and runnig
 - [hotheadhacker/no-as-a-service](https://github.com/hotheadhacker/no-as-a-service) - No-as-a-Service (NaaS) is a simple API that returns a random rejection reason.
 Use it when you need a realistic excuse, a fun “no,” or want to simulate being turned down in style.
 - [KuroLabs/stegcloak](https://github.com/KuroLabs/stegcloak) - Hide secrets with invisible characters in plain text securely using passwords 🧙🏻‍♂️⭐
 - [bluewave-labs/Checkmate](https://github.com/bluewave-labs/Checkmate) - Checkmate is an open-source, self-hosted tool designed to track and monitor server hardware, uptime, response times, and incidents in real-time with beautiful visualizations.